Muddied reflections: are the hygiene standards of our state facilities indicative of the state of the nation?

 The reinstatement of rolling blackouts has dampened spirits across the nation.
 Besides leaving millions in the dark, Eskom’s failure to provide a secure, constant source of electricity has seen citizens bemoan the state of the nation.
 As we wait with bated breath for the next set of power outages, we mulled over a topic that’s close to our hearts – that of hygiene standards.
-If you’ve ever visited a government building, the chances are that their cleanliness left a lot to be desired.
-Much like the state of a bathroom is often indicative of a restaurant’s caliber, so too are the hygiene standards of a corporation – or in this case – government.

 While the government’s focus on job creation has seen many employment positions created, these have been filled by individuals lacking the relevant skills.